ndiego/blox-scheduler/readme.md

-## Scheduler Addon – A premium extension for Blox
+## Scheduler Add-on – A premium extension for Blox

-The Scheduler Addon is an extension of the premium Wordpress plugin Blox.
-The addon allows you to show or hide content blocks based on the date and time.
+The Scheduler Add-on is an extension of the premium Wordpress plugin Blox.
+The add-on allows you to show or hide content blocks based on the date and time.
 More information on Blox can be found at [www.bloxwp.com](https://www.bloxwp.com/?utm_source=blox-scheduler&utm_medium=plugin&utm_content=github-readme-links&utm_campaign=Blox_Addon_Links).
 You are free to download and use this extension, but understand that automatic updates and support require a paid Blox license.

 **Please Note:** This extension will not work with [Blox Lite](https://wordpress.org/support/plugin/blox-lite), the free version of Blox.

 ### Support

-There are a number of ways you can get help with the Scheduler Addon:
+There are a number of ways you can get help with the Scheduler Add-on:

 * Visit the plugin [Documentation](https://www.bloxwp.com/documentation/scheduler?utm_source=blox-scheduler&utm_medium=plugin&utm_content=github-readme-links&utm_campaign=Blox_Plugin_Links).
 * Direct support requires a paid Blox license.
 Submit a support ticket through [Your Account](https://www.bloxwp.com/your-account/?utm_source=blox-scheduler&utm_medium=plugin&utm_content=github-readme-links&utm_campaign=Blox_Plugin_Links) on www.bloxwp.com.

-### Find a bug or have a feature request?

-We would love to hear from you!
-If you find a bug or have a feature request, please send in a support ticket through [Your Account](https://www.bloxwp.com/your-account/?utm_source=blox-scheduler&utm_medium=plugin&utm_content=github-readme-links&utm_campaign=Blox_Addon_Links).
-Or better yet, add it to the [issue tracker](https://github.com/ndiego/blox-scheduler/issues) here on Github.
-Either way, please be clear and detailed in you communication.
-If submitting a bug, be sure to provide instructions on how to replicate the issue you are having.
-Also provide the theme name and PHP version if possible.
+### Changelog

+##### Version 1.1.0 - 2016-10-20
+* Updated jQuery UI Timepicker to v1.6.3
+* Fixed issue with dates not parsing correctly when language not English
+* Tweaked styling of timepicker popup
+* Removed unnecessary files

+##### Version 1.0.0
+* Initial Release